- Eugene F. Fama and Kenneth R. French

 What are the research questions?

-- Is the expected risk premium or mean of the distribution observed to be negative for any holding period?
+- Is the expected risk premium observed to be negative for any holding period for any of the factor premiums?

 What are the Academic Insights?